nusolar/training-f23/src/pipeline/step-2/exercise.md

 [this log of CAN traffic in the minutes leading up to the incident](../../misc/can_traffic.txt).

-__By analyzing this CAN traffic, can you figure out which device was damaged, what type of damage was sustained, and may have caused the failure?__
+__By analyzing this CAN traffic, can you figure out which device was damaged, what type of damage was sustained, and what may have caused the failure?__

 ## Advice